alchambron/alchambron/README.md

 ## Who I am ?

-- 🥅 2024 Goals: Getting better days after days !
+- 🥅 2026 Goals: Learning more about Machine Learning and AI programming !
 - 🌱 I’m currently learning nextjs, bun, docker and expressjs
 - 👯 I’m looking to collaborate with other content creators to learn more !
 - ⚡ Fun fact: I love to play video games, and do photography